puppetlabs/puppetlabs-registry/README.markdown

 ------------

 The best way to install this module is with the `puppet module` subcommand or the `puppet-module` Gem.
-On your puppet master, execute the following command:
+On your puppet master, execute the following command, optionally specifying your puppet master's `modulepath` in which to install the module:

-    $ puppet module install puppetlabs-registry
+    $ puppet module install [--modulepath <path>] puppetlabs-registry

+See the section [Installing Modules](http://docs.puppetlabs.com/puppet/2.7/reference/modules_installing.html#installing-modules-1) for more information.

 Make sure your `puppet agent` is configured to synchronize plugins using the
 setting: